evdcush/TensorFlow-wheels/README.md

 ## Specialized build: ./configure
 Configure your Bazel build through `configure` if the following is true:
 - I need OpenCL SYSCL, ROCm, or MPI support
-- My GPU library versions are different from TF defaults: TF 1.12.0 ---> `CUDA 9.0, cuDNN 7.2, TensorRT 4, nccl 2.2`
+- My GPU library versions are different from TF defaults: TF 1.12.0 (`CUDA 9.0, cuDNN 7.2, TensorRT 4, nccl 2.2`)
   - This is the main reason why I build custom

 `./configure` is actually pretty straightforward.
 Just answer y/n for the stuff you want, and provide any additional info it may ask for your use-case.